 Free Walking Tour of Prague with Good Tours Prague

-Good Tours Prague offer a free walking tour daily at 10.30 am and 14.00 hours that takes 3 hours.
+Good Tours Prague offer a free walking tour daily at 10.30 am and 14.00 hours which takes 3 hours.

 - Wenceslas Square – the heart of New Town which was constructed in the 1920s.
 The buildings have been built in the art nouveau style.